Central West Weather

 Central West Forecast

-Thursday Hot and mostly sunny.
-Slight (20%) chance of a shower in the southeast in the afternoon and evening.
+Wednesday Mostly sunny.
+Medium (40%) chance of showers in the northwest in the morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the afternoon and evening.
-Winds N/NE 20 to 30 km/h becoming light in the early afternoon.
+The chance of a thunderstorm west of Longreach in the morning and afternoon.
+Winds N/NE 15 to 20 km/h becoming light in the middle of the day.

-Friday Hot.
-Partly cloudy.
-Slight (30%) chance of a shower.
-The chance of a thunderstorm in the afternoon and evening.
-Winds NW/NE 15 to 25 km/h tending NW/SW 15 to 20 km/h during the afternoon then tending NE/SE during the evening.
+Friday Sunny morning.
+The chance of a thunderstorm in the southeast in the afternoon and evening.
+Winds W/NW 15 to 20 km/h becoming light during the afternoon.

 Central West Weather Forecasts